chilipp89/pibooth-fire-remote/README.md

 pip install pibooth-fire-remote

 The default settings are mapped to my fire stick gen 1 remote.
-Map you bluetooth remote using the quick start manual from evdev.
+Map your bluetooth remote using the quick start manual from evdev.

 ## Configuration
 [FIRE-Remote]